carolynduby/ApacheMetronWorkshop/01_GettingStarted/README.md

 ## Objectives
 After this lab you will be able to:

-1. Have your browser connect to the right domain for your metron instance.
+1. Connect your browser to your metron instance.
 2. Describe the main UIs for Metron.
 3. Describe the information contained in each UI.
 4. Open the UI and view the content.